 "You have to work.
-If it was easy, everybody would be here.
+If it was easy, everybody "I remember that 11 years ago he didn't would be here.
 It's not easy; it's hard," Utley says.
 "There are two kinds of people with a spinal cord injury: those who wait for a cure and those who live for a cure.
 Mike Utley lives for a cure."